WebOrigami/docs/src/content/framework/templates.md

 ## Map trees to text

 It’s common to have a template generate some fragment of text for each value in a tree: an array, a set, a folder, etc.
-You can handle such cases in Graph Origami templates by calling the built-in [@map/values](/language/@map.html#values) function to map a tree’s values to text.
+You can handle such cases in Web Origami templates by calling the built-in [@map/values](/language/@map.html#values) function to map a tree’s values to text.

 ```console
 $ cat teamData.yaml